 So, what do I use Typeform for?
 Basically, everything possible.

-I use it for my Hire Me form, contracts, client questionnaires, and client feedback.
+I use it for my Hire Me form, client questionnaires, and client feedback.
 But, there are tons of possibilities: job applications, employee evaluations, market research, event registration, quizzes, and order forms.

 Here are a few of my favorite Typeform features!